 If there is misuse of price sensitive or material information not yet disclosed to the market by trading or breach in confidentiality, extremely serious penalties may apply to the individual or individuals involved.

 Board of Directors and Senior Management

-The Board comprises of five Directors, supported by the COO, and further details of the experience of their experience is set out below.
+The Board comprises of three Directors and further details of the experience of their experience is set out below.

 Nick Tulloch - Chairman